For 70 years, Kiesel Guitars have been building high-quality guitars, basses, pickups, and

 Carvin Guitars gained exposure on MTV and other outlets by being associated with such artists as Jefferson Starship,

-The Bangles, Missing Persons Frank Zapa and Steve Vai.
+The Bangles, Missing Persons, Frank Zappa and Steve Vai.

 Craig Chaquico, ca. 1989

-time has gone on and the Custom Shop has developed many new options, finishes and woods were added, as were
+time has gone on and the Custom Shop has developed many new guitars & basses, and options, finishes and woods were added, as were

-signature instruments bearing the names of artists such as Craig Chaquico, Allan Holdsworth, Frank Gambale,
+signature instruments bearing the names of artists such as Jason Becker, Craig Chaquico, Allan Holdsworth, Frank Gambale,

-Neil Zaza, Lee McKinney, Brian Bromberg, Darryl Williams and Roy Vogt.
+Neil Zaza, Lee McKinney, Brian Bromberg and Roy Vogt.

-and Carvin Guitars operate in a modern facility in San Diego, and employs over 50 people.
+operate in a modern facility in Southern California, and employs over 50 people.
 Mark and Jeff Kiesel run the

-day to day business as well as design all the models and come up some pretty amazing new features and finishes.
-There
+day-to-day business as well as design all the models and have come up some pretty amazing new features and finishes.
+We are constantly

 Learn more about the history of Kiesel and Carvin Guitars on the Carvin Museum.